-This crispy tofu with peanut sauce is filling, easy to make and will even impress meat eaters.The peanut sauce has only a few simple ingredients and would also work perfect as a salad dressing.
+This Tofu Satay is filling, easy to make and will even impress meat eaters.The peanut sauce has only a few simple ingredients and would also work perfect as a salad dressing.
 You will want to add this to your weekly rotation.

 I am a huge fan of peanut style sauce.
 It dresses up salads, pastas, veggies and yes tofu dishes!
 This peanut sauce has a slight sweetness to it along with creamy nutty flavors from peanut butter.
 The sauce has only a few simple ingredients and you can easily whip it up in under 5 minutes.